Yousuf7075/Food-Donation-App/README.md

 # Food-Donation-App
 This is a food donation app.
-User donate food throgh this app and volunteer will collect this food see information from app.
+User donate food through this app and volunteer will collect this food see information from app.
 And volunteer serve this food to helpless peoples.

 <h2> Used Component </h2>
 <hr>